priyanshux/bunkmeet/README.md

 #### Other Linux distributions

-Manually install `chromedriver`, its dependencies and move `chromedriver` to `/usr/bin/chromedriver`.
+Manually install `chromedriver`, its dependencies and move `chromedriver` to `/usr/bin/`.
+The executable path in Bunkmeet's webdriver is `/usr/bin/chromedriver`

 Also install `python3`, `python3-pip`, `python3-venv` and `redis-server`.